 These videos will help you ensure correct, firm and comfortable application of your garment.
 If your garment or wrap becomes loose remember to re apply for maximum consistent support.
 If further guidance is needed please speak to your lymphoedema Nurse.

-Macmillan – a general guide for lymphoedema compression garment application
+A general guide for lymphoedema compression garment application

 Hosiery and garments – home application and treatment during the coronavirus